johnlaudun/jln/teaching/courses/370-ta/index.md

 The schedule for this course can be found in the course's dedicated [repository](https://github.com/johnlaudun/text-as-data) which also includes other course materials.

-### 0. Introductions

-In the first week we make all the usual introductions: course and participants (all of us in the room).
+In the introductory phase we make all the usual introductions: course and participants (all of us in the room).
 We then begin the first of many considerations of what it means to quantify qualitative things like words from a very “big picture” point of view, if only to remind ourselves that for every insight, there is a blindness.
 The good news is that there are many questions to ask, and many ways to ask them.
 We finish with getting ready to begin our analytical journey.

 ### 1. Python, Jupyter Notebooks, Git + GitHub

-The code we use is, for the most part, fairly basic, running a lot on a minimal set of control structures like `for` loops and the occasional `if` statement.
+The code we use is, for the most part, fairly basic, running a lot on a minimal set of control structures.
 The more important thing we cover in this unit are data structures.
 (Real Python has a well-written tutorial on [data types](https://realpython.com/python-data-types/).)
 While Python comes with a limited set of data structures (strings, lists, dictionaries, tuples, etc.) a number of libraries we use extend those structures in very interesting ways: the NLTK library, for example, will return a tokenized sentence with parts of speech tags as a list of tuples with the word in the zero index and the PoS tag in the first index.
 Being able to get data out or iterate through a data structure is essential to doing text analytics.

 ### 2. Single Text Operations

+Using “The Most Dangerous Game” as our starting point, we will work through a single text to understand how we might quantify it: what does it mean to transform a string into a “bag of words”?
+What is lost and for what gain?

 ### 3. Creating and Working with a Corpus

+Toy data sets prepared for instructional use have limited utility: the true value of quantitative approaches occurs when the texts involved mean something to or interest you in particular.
+How do you go about building a corpus of your own?
+There are Python libraries, as well as some `bash` commands that take your game from copy-and-paste to “scrape.”

-### 4. Syntax and Semantics
+### 4. Texts as Matrices

-Parts-of-Speech tagging and sentiment
+What do you do with a collection of texts?
+One of the first things you can do is build a Document-Term Matrix and begin to use basic features to explore common and rare words within your corpus as well as ways to understand how texts might clump together using topic modeling and other forms of *community detection*.

 ### 5. Sequences & Semantic Spaces

-Word2vec
+So far, for the sake of getting ourselves immersed in quantitative methods, we have largely ignored the fact that texts are not bags of words but sequences of words, sequences punctuated by marks indicating clauses and sentences and usually even larger sub-sequences like paragraphs, chapters, etc. There are a variety of ways to begin to approach these sequences, including n-grams and collocation networks as well as parts-of-speech tagging.
+We will also cover the applicability of sentiment analysis and end with an exploration of approaches to semantic spaces like `word2vec`.

 ### 6. Deep Learning & AI

-RNNs, GANs, BERT, GPT.
+RNNs, GANs, BERT, GPT, oh my!
+Dorothy and her companions never imagined a landscape filled with neural networks, and yet that is exactly where much of the focus of NLP is.
+Building anything but the simplest neural network is beyond the scope of this course, but as the end of the course we attempt to build bridges between methods we have covered and the building blocks that go into large language models like recurrent neural networks.